Header image

 Framer

-More importantly, Framer has several plugins that designers can use to embed media players, grids, and other elements into designs to capture content from services like Twitter, Snapchat, Spotify, Soundcloud, and Vimeo, among others.
-It also has a variety of template categories, ranging from landing pages to startups, splash pages, photography and agency pages, etc.
+More importantly, Framer has several plugins that designers can use to embed media players, grids, and other elements into designs to capture content from services like Twitter, Snapchat, Spotify, Soundcloud, and Vimeo.
+It also has a variety of template categories, ranging from landing pages to startups, splash pages, photography, agency pages, etc.

 Framer